 You can do the overhead press in various ways and with several types of equipment.

-The selection of an overhead press variation depends on what suits you the most in safety and effectiveness.
+The selection of an overhead press variation depends on what suits you most regarding safety and effectiveness.

 1. Smith Machine Overhead Press